cs3243-notes/cs3243-notes.github.io/_pages/about.md

   - /about.html
 ---

-These notes are based on CS 3243: Introduction to Artificial Intelligence taught by [Kuldeep S. Meel](https://www.comp.nus.edu.sg/~meel/) in Fall 2020 (AY20/21 Semester 1).
+These notes are based on CS 3243: Introduction to Artificial Intelligence taught by [Kuldeep S. Meel](https://www.comp.nus.edu.sg/~meel/) in Fall 2020 (AY20/21 Semester 1) and Fall 2021 (AY 21/22 Semester 1).

 Notes
 ======